sdramsey89/MechaCar_Statistical_Analysis/README.md

 - The statistical test I would run would be to plot all the vehicles on a scatter plot with city mpg on the x axis and highway mpg on the y axis.
 I would then run a simple linear regressions to see the relationship between the two variables as well as see where the MechaCar is in relation to all the other vehicles.

 ### Required Data
 - The required data would be a list of all vehicles that are similar to the MechaCar and their fuel efficiency, both the highway and city mpg.
+Additionally, we would need the highway and city mpg data for the MechaCar.